RGB colour model

 - Check which pages you would like to convert

-As you may see, the colours could change slightly or drastically depending on how the artwork was initially set up.
-If you are happy, you are now have a CMYK PDF.
-If not you can always go back to the original artwork source and amend the colours to CMYK and adjust at that stage.
+As you may see, the colours can change slightly or drastically depending on how the artwork is initially set up.
+If you are happy, you now have a CMYK PDF.
+If not, you can always go back to the original artwork source and amend the colours to CMYK and adjust at that stage.

 In summary, having worked in the print trade since the year 2000, I am a dinosaur!
 The amount of RGB artwork that comes through is pretty incredible.